 Thank you for visiting the Keller Technology Corporation blog.
 We take pride in supporting companies with relevant industry information, so sometimes we cover topics outside of our services and capabilities.
-While we use sensors in the machines and systems we build, KTC is not a sensor supplier.
+While we use sensors in the custom machinery and systems we build, KTC is not a sensor supplier.

 Whether detecting the presence of an object passing by on a conveyor, the closure of a door, or the arrival of a carrier puck at a stop, object detection is a critical task in the automation industry.
 Industrial controls engineers and software developers need to reliably know when an object or target has arrived, or been placed, at a particular location.
-Here at KTC, this type of detection technology is important for our design and manufacturing of automation equipment.
+Here at KTC, this type of detection technology is important for our design and manufacturing of automation equipment and custom machinery.

 Event-based programming is a very common format and requires these inputs at specific points in the machine’s computer or PLC ladder logic program.
 While sensing devices don’t measure, inspect or quantify the object in any way, they must reliably communicate the presence or absence of their target to the machine’s control system via electronic signal.